SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 **Assign new permission**

-If u would like to add permission for someon who has no permisisons at all on this content you can do it with assign new permission button.
+If you would like to add permission for someone who has no permisison at all on this content you can do it with assign new permission button.
 Select the user who needs the rights and turn on/off the switchers 😉

 <p align="center">
 <img src="/img/posts/permission_assign_new.gif">